rxi-prakharvrm/BCA_COURSE/SEM-6/Computer-Network-Security.md

 - Algebraically, it can be shown that k(a) = k(b)
 - Users now have a symmetric secret key to encrypt messages

+## <span style="color:gold;">Four different stages used by AES</span>

+---

+1. First stage involves sub bytes or sub situation of bytes.
+A non-linear **byte substitution** occurs for each byte of the block.
+2. Second stage involves **shift rows**.
+The transformation of bytes happens cyclically within the block.
+3. **Mix - columns** is the third stage of the algorithm where the transformation groups 4-bytes together forming a 4-term polynomial and this is multiplied by a fixed polynomial and this is multiplied by a fixed polynomial mod (x^4 + 1).
+4. Last stage of the AES algorithm is the **add round key**.
+Transformation adds the round key with the block of data.

+## <span style="color:gold;">What is S/MIME?</span>

+---

+### POP3:

+Post Office Protocol version 3 (POP3) is a standard main protocol used to receive emails from a remote server to a local email client.
+POP3 allows you to download email messages on your local computer and read them even when you are offline.

+POP3 works on two ports:

+1. Port 110: non encrypted port
+2. Port 995: encrypted and secure port

+### IMAP:

+Internet Message Access Protocol (IMAP) is a mail protocol used for accessing email on a remote web server from a local client.